stenslae/stenslae/README.md

 - 👋 Hi, welcome!

-- 🤠 I'm an Electrical & Computer Engineering undergrad at Montana State University with a minor in Computer Science.
+- 🤠 I'm an Electrical Engineering undergrad at Montana State University with a minor in Computer Science and Computer Engineering.
 I do stuff in embedded systems, FPGA design, CubeSat instrumentation, and cybersecurity.

 - 💻 Check out my [Portfolio](https://github.com/stenslae/Portfolio)!